awesomebytes/dmp_reem_razer/README.md

-dmp_testing
+dmp_reem_razer
 ===========

+1) Capturing position/orientation (orientation pending to be added on calculations) from a razer hydra to capture gestures.

+2) Computing dmp in cartersian [x, y, z] space of the end effector.

+3) Generate trajectories using the active dmp for different starting and ending positions.

+4) Sending the trajectories to the controllers (calculating IK's thanks to MoveIt!)

-Using the ros package of dmp tests ( http://wiki.ros.org/dmp ) and testing it
+Using the ros package of dmp tests ( http://wiki.ros.org/dmp ) but upadted for hydro: https://github.com/makokal/dmp

 Also plotting with matplotlib the trajectories generated.

-Later on I'll work on adding PI^2 with the work of Peter Pastor https://github.com/usc-clmc/usc-clmc-ros-pkg/tree/master/dmp